 Someone recently asked me if we were “chronic movers”.
 I never heard that term before, but I reluctantly answered yes.
 Six years is the longest we’ve lived in any one home.

-In my 22 years of married life, we’ve moved 7 times.
+In my 29 years of marriage, we’ve moved seven times.
 Yikes, that seems crazy as I write that!
 With the exception of our move from Illinois to Wisconsin, we have had dogs moving with us each time.
-So, am I an expert and moving with dogs?
-Maybe not, but I do have a lot of experience with dogs moving and adjusting to a new home.
+So, am I an expert in moving with dogs?
+Perhaps not, but I do have extensive experience with dogs transitioning to a new home.

-This spring we found a house on 5 acres, a backyard of any dogs dreams!
+We found a house on 5 acres, with a backyard that’s a dog’s dream!
 We decided it was time to downsize our house and upsize our backyard.
 So, I guess you can say we moved for our dogs.
 They now have their own personal dog park in our backyard!
-I always want to make sure to limit the anxiety of moving to a new home for our dogs.
+I always want to ensure that we limit the anxiety of moving to a new home for our dogs.

-I’ve put together this list of our experiences of moving with our dogs, experiences with a dog that is stressed from moving, a dog that exhibits anxiety when moving to new home and my personal tips of moving with our dogs.
+I’ve compiled this list of our experiences with moving our dogs, including those that are stressed from the move, those that exhibit anxiety when transitioning to a new home, and my personal tips for moving with our dogs.
 I hope this helps your next move go smoothly and as stress-free as possible… for you and your dog.

 Tip #1: Routine Before and After the Move

 With my own stress level on high, I know our dogs picked up my anxiety.
-But I did make sure to keep their routine the same, breakfast and dinner was served at the same time every day, we still took our daily walks, and we made sure we gave them extra hugs and kisses.
+But I did make sure to keep their routine the same; breakfast and dinner were served at the same time every day, we still took our daily walks, and we made sure we gave them extra hugs and kisses.

 Even with the routine staying the same, the dogs watched us as we moved our belongings into moving Pods all week long.
-They knew something was up, and wouldn’t let us out of their site.
-I wish I could read their minds, I wish they could understand when I told them we were moving for them, that they were going to have their very own dog park in their backyard.
-But I fear they feared the worst, that we were going to abandon them, and all I could do is reassure them that in a few days they’d understand.
+They knew something was up and wouldn’t let us out of their sight.
+I wish I could read their minds.
+I wish they could understand when I told them we were moving for them, that they would have their very own dog park in their backyard.
+But I fear they feared the worst, that we were going to abandon them, and all I could do was reassure them that in a few days, they’d understand.

-After we moved into our new home, we continued to keep their routine the same.
-Breakfast and dinner at the same time, we walked at the same each night after dinner (although this time for us, it was in our backyard).
+After we moved into our new home, we continued to maintain their routine as it was.
+Breakfast and dinner at the same time, we would walk together each night after dinner (although this time, it was in our backyard).
 We even added extra playtime and exercise.

 This post contains affiliate links for your convenience (which means if you make a purchase after clicking a link I will receive a small commission, but it won’t cost you a penny more).
 Click here to read my full disclosure policy.